pwall567/kjson-spring3/README.md

 The `kjson` serialization and deserialization functions all take an optional [`JSONConfig`](https://github.com/pwall567/kjson/blob/main/USERGUIDE.md#configuration) object.
-The `JSONConfig` to be used by the `kjson-spring` library may be provided in the usual Spring manner:
+The `JSONConfig` to be used by the `kjson-spring3` library may be provided in the usual Spring manner:
 ```kotlin
 @Configuration
 open class SpringAppConfig {